Fast mixing in Ising models with a negative spectral outlier via Gaussian approximation: Introduction

 where $Pf(x):=\sum_{y\in \{-1,+1\}^n}P_{x,y}f(y)$ and $\Ent_{\mu}(g):=\E_{\mu}[g\log(g/\E_{\mu}[g])]$.
 We denote the optimal constant by $\rho_{\mathrm{LS}}(\mu)$.
 In what follows, $P$ will always be the Glauber transition operator for $\mu$.

 It is well known that the MLSI constant controls the rate of convergence in relative entropy, and consequently, in total variation.
 In particular, (see \cite{bobkov2006modified})

-Thus, in many cases of interest, including those considered in the present work, if the MLSI constant satisfies $\rho_{\mathrm{LS}}(\mu) = \Omega(n^{-1}),$\footnote{Throughout, for convenience we work with discrete-time Glauber dynamics.
+Thus, in many cases of interest, including those considered in the present work, if the MLSI constant satisfies $\rho_{\mathrm{LS}}(\mu) = \Omega(n^{-1}),$ then the mixing time has the optimal bound $O(n\log(n))$.\footnote{Throughout, for convenience we work with discrete-time Glauber dynamics.
 For the continuous-time version in which each site is updated according to independent rate-$1$ Poisson clocks, the corresponding MLSI constant scales by $\rho_{\mathrm{LS}}^{\mathrm{cont}}(\mu)\asymp n\rho_{\mathrm{LS}}^{\mathrm{disc}}(\mu)$.
-All results stated here transfer directly between the two versions after this normalization.} then the mixing time has the optimal bound $O(n\log(n))$.
+All results stated here transfer directly between the two versions after this normalization.}

 Originating in the work of Dobrushin \cite{dobrushin1968problem} (later adapted to the study of Markov chains in \cite{weitz2005combinatorial}), much effort has been devoted to identifying general structural conditions on the interaction matrix $J$ that ensure rapid mixing.
 Recent advances \cite{baurschmidt2019simple,eldan2022spectral,chen2025localization} culminated in the \emph{spectral width condition}